-Parents/guardians have the opportunity to prepay for student's meal.
+Students will be eligible for free breakfast and lunch and will not be allowed to accrue charges for items.
+Parents/guardians have the opportunity to add money to student accounts.
 Students use the identification card or pin number to debit expenses.
 All cafeteria debts should be paid in order for a student to participate in field trips, or end of year activities.
 The school's messaging system will notify parents/guardians when student accounts are low and/or overdrawn.
+Students who withdraw or transfer out of PCPS and still hold a cafeteria balance must request a refund of the unused balance by the end of the current month.